Skip to main content

 Some examples:

-This table shows us that a woman who is 5 ft.
-4 in. tall is considered overweight (BMI is 25 to 29) if she weighs between about 145 and 169 pounds.
-She is considered obese (BMI is 30 or more) if she is closer to 174 pounds or more.
+This table shows that a person who is 5 ft.
+4 in. tall is in the overweight range (BMI is 25 to 29) if they weigh between about 145 and 169 pounds.
+They are in the obese range (BMI is 30 or more) if they are 174 pounds or more.

-A man who is 5 ft.
-10 in. tall is considered overweight (BMI is 25 to 29) if he weighs between about 174 and 202 pounds, and is obese (BMI is 30 or more) if he is closer to 209 pounds or more.
+A person who is 5 ft.
+10 in. tall is in the overweight range (BMI is 25 to 29) if they weigh between 174 and 202 pounds.
+They are in the obese range (BMI is 30 or more) if they are 209 pounds or more.

-BMI = (your weight in pounds x 703) ÷ (your height in inches x your height in inches)
+BMI = (your weight in pounds × 703) ÷ (your height in inches × your height in inches)

 This is well within the healthy weight range.

 BMI can be calculated the same way for children and teens as it is for adults, but the numbers don’t have the same meaning.
-This is because the normal amount of body fat changes with age in children and teens, and is different between boys and girls.
-So for kids, BMI levels that define being normal weight or overweight are based on the child’s age and sex.
+This is because the normal amount of body fat changes with age in children and teens and is different between boys and girls.
+BMI levels for children and teens are calculated using age and sex.

 To account for this, the US Centers for Disease Control and Prevention (CDC) has developed age- and sex-specific growth charts.
 These charts are used to translate a BMI number into a percentile based on a child’s sex and age.
 The percentiles are then used to determine the different weight groups: